mponce0/eHelp/README.md

 ## Introduction
-The "eHelp" (enhnaced-Help) package allow users to include "a-la-docstring" comments in their own functions and utilize the help() function to automatically provide documentation in the command line interface.
+The "eHelp" (enhnaced-Help) package allow users to include "a-la-docstring" comments in their own functions and utilize the help() function to automatically provide documentation within the R session.

 Inspired by Python's a-la-docstring comments and the existant "docstring" R package (https://cran.r-project.org/web/packages/docstring/vignettes/docstring_intro.html), the package "eHelp" attempts to offer similar functionalities by allowing comments "a-la-docstring" style to be displayed as help in user-defined functions.